Michael-Dyq/NLP-demo-template/README.md

 NLP demo: backend and web application template

 ## Goal
-Provide guidance on how to disign and create a NLP demo.
+We aim to provide guidance on how to disign and create a NLP demos for your research work.

 ## Step-by-step
 Provide guidance on how to disign and create a NLP demo.